-On April 11, 2018, we and Roivant entered into various agreements to launch Genevant Sciences Ltd. ("Genevant"), a jointly-owned company solely focused on the discovery, development and commercialization of novel RNA-based therapeutics enabled by our proprietary lipid nanoparticle and ligand conjugate delivery technologies ("Delivery Technologies"), (the "LNP Delivery Transaction").
+On April 11, 2018, we and Roivant entered into various agreements to launch Genevant Sciences Ltd. ("Genevant"), a jointly-owned company currently focused on partnering with other pharmaceutical or biotechnology companies to enable the development of nucleic acid therapeutics for unmet medical needs (the "LNP Delivery Transaction").

-In connection with the formation of Genevant, we, Roivant and Genevant entered into a Master Contribution and Share Subscription Agreement, a Shareholders Agreement, and a Cross License Agreement, each dated April 11, 2018 (collectively, the "Principal Transaction Agreements").
+In connection with the formation of Genevant, Arbutus, Roivant and Genevant entered into a Master Contribution and Share Subscription Agreement dated April 11, 2018, a Shareholders Agreement dated April 11, 2018, as subsequently amended and restated, and a Cross License Agreement dated April 11, 2018, as amended on June 27, 2018 (collectively, the "Principal Transaction Agreements").